 Short on time?
 Or candidates in a different time zone that makes them tough to schedule?
 There is also the additional option for an applicant to video-record their response.

 How will it help?

-You will see two main positive impacts of these efforts:
+You will see three main positive impacts of these efforts:

 - By focusing on the soft skills first and changing the way you think about hard skills, you will be able to consider a larger and more diverse candidate pool.